jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Super-shock speech therapy!
 After about a year, I didn't have to massage my jaws at night to release it from all the teeth shattering jaw-clenches I did to divert vocal stuttering.
 I was cured!

 The point is this.
 That's what it took for me to mostly never stutter.
 It's like night and day.
 The anxiety washed away.
 A hidden outgoing personality was brought out and frankly is fun, although still surreal, to be.
-I often feel out of place—like a desert fox scuba diving.
+I often feel out of place—like a desert fox joining a scuba diving club.

 Charles never had this lesson.
 Despite being adamant he was God's chosen leader, he was famously shy and quiet his whole life because that's how the gremlin likes it.
 Even when fighting for 16 years defending his ruling philosophy, Charles still probably had to massage his strained jaws every night.
 I can sympathize.
 The gremlin is an asshole.

-But Charles would have to talk.
-He was accused him of being "a Tyrant, A Traitor, Murderer, and a public enemy to the Commonwealth of England."
+Charles was accused of being "a Tyrant, A Traitor, Murderer, and a public enemy to the Commonwealth of England."
 This was a watershed moment in modern human history.
 For the first time the people weren't replacing one king for another.
 They were killing the king, and replacing him with themselves.
 The people would be their own player god.

 And at this historic moment, Charles wasn't pretending or bluffing to not understand his supposed charges of tyranny.
 He wasn't proud or stubborn.
 Like Hugh Auld, or Agent Smith, he was a honest defender of the Matrix.
-Charles was the hero of a corrupt and dying philosophy.
-Thus, Charles could not even psychologically understand being wrong.
+Charles was the hero of a dying philosophy.
+Thus, Charles could not psychologically understand being wrong.
 In his mind Antagonist Kings were impossible.
 So at his trial he said nothing.

 The judges convicted Charles anyway.
 He was sentenced to death by removing the head from the body.
 The convicted king was astounded.
-His next chance to speak would be standing at his own chopping block.
+His next chance to speak would be at his own chopping block.

 ![New Tool Creation](/img\diagrams\techvolution-whitehall-charles.jpg)
 _This is Whitehall.
 A palace built by Henry VIII.
-Charles was executed on a scaffold outside this room.
-He waited here for his death.
-On the ceiling is a painting commissioned by his father James I, which shows Charles dad being taken to heaven by angels.
-Charles was thus raised his entire life to be a divine king.
+Charles waited here for his death, he was executed on a scaffold outside this room.
+On the ceiling is a painting commissioned by his father James I, which shows Charles' dad being taken to heaven by angels.
+Charles was raised his entire life to be a divine king.
 Could you see outside the divine rights of nobles if you were him?_

 ## Charles Speaks

-Fuck the ringing bell of a claims department, imagine that stress of a stutterer minutes from execution, having to say something to defend 16 years of civil war, his throne, and his family's place in history.
+Fuck the ringing bell of a claims department, imagine the stress of a stutterer minutes from execution, having to say something to defend 16 years of civil war, his throne, and his family's place in history.
 I can't explain how anxious he would have been.
-I think feared the gremlin keeping him silent more than getting his head chopped off.
+He feared the gremlin keeping him silent more than getting his head chopped off.

 And… and… no stutter.
 Not once!

 Charles didn't just speak, he spoke so eloquently many people, even those who hated him, were impressed.
 I must say I'm happy for him.
 I can say beyond any doubt he was in that gorgeous room, looking up at his father's painting, praying to say the thoughts in his mind—and when Charles spoke clearly, it for sure felt like the angels killed the gremlin for him.
-In his mind, it was divine intervention.
+In his mind, not stuttering felt like divine intervention.
 What vindication!
 Indeed, Charles's last words were a clearly spoken:

 > Truly I desire their (the people's) liberty and freedom as much as anybody whomsoever; but I must tell you their liberty and freedom consist in having of government, those laws by which their life and their goods may be most their own.
 It is not for having a share in government, Sir, that is nothing pertaining to them.
 A subject and a ruler are clear different things... therefore I tell you that I am the Martyr of the people.
 I die a Christian according to the profession of the Church of England, as I found it left me by my father...
 I have a good Cause and I have a gracious God.
 I will say no more.